Wednesday, April 27, 2011

 Judge Lehner, it should be emphasized, was not simply an ordinary American citizen.
 Besides being a judge presiding in New York City, he had been assigned to a case involving the 9/11 attacks in this city.
 So his ignorance about this building was surprising.
 And yet it was typical...

-Regarding the American Society of Civil Engineers, it must be noted that the paper "What Did and Did Not Cause Collapse of WTC Twin Towers in New York" published in the ASCE's peer reviewed Journal of Engineering Mechanics by long time 9/11 "debunker" Dr. Frank Greening and three of his colleagues has been refuted twice by members of the 9/11 truth movement in the very same journal.
+Regarding the American Society of Civil Engineers, it must be noted that the paper "What Did and Did Not Cause Collapse of WTC Twin Towers in New York" published in the ASCE's peer reviewed Journal of Engineering Mechanics by long time 9/11 "debunker" Dr. Frank Greening and three of his colleagues has been refuted by members of the 9/11 truth movement in this very same journal several times.

 As far as David Scott bringing up the number of employees at the NIST, again, even if all of these employees did look into the report, it does not mean that they have looked at criticism of it.
 And it should go without saying that if any of these individuals speak out they will most likely no longer be one of Scott's cited numbers.
 Even after ending employment at NIST fear of getting involved in controversy would still be a factor.
 And if "Sword man" would have actually read the book he would have seen Griffin notes that: